A Digital Nomad Guide to Phnom Penh, Cambodia

 In addition to these recommended places there are many others to spend a fun night and every year more are added.
 I recommend you to go out, explore and find those new places that have not yet been named on the internet.

-Thing to do in Phnom Penh
+Things to do in Phnom Penh, Cambodia

 You can learn about the cruelty of the Cambodian genocide in the S-21 Museum.
 This museum is a former school that the Khmer Rouge transformed into a prison and torture center.
 Between 1975 and 1978 more than 17.000 people passed through this prison where they were interrogated and tortured before being sent to the killing fields.
 The Khmers kept a close eye on who entered the S-21.
 You will see photos of men and women of all ages, also of children and even babies.
 Along with the Hiroshima Atomic Bomb Museum and the Vietnam War Museum, this is surely the most impressive museum in Asia.

 You can also visit the killing fields, 15 km from Phnom Penh, where the prisoners of the S-21 were taken to be killed.
 The bodies of 9.000 people were found in 130 mass graves.
 In the killing fields you will find the covered mass graves, a small museum and a memorial where you can see the bones of many of the victims.
 I recommend hiring the audio-guide.

 The National Museum of Cambodia building, built in 1917, is one of the most beautiful in Phnom Penh.
 The museum houses one of the world’s largest collections of Khmer cultural material.
 There you can enjoy sculptures, ceramics and ethnographic objects from the prehistoric, pre-Angkorian, Angkorian and post-Angkorian periods.